department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/discussion-guide.md

 - Does the participant express confusion or frustration at anything specific (ex: a line of text, a button, the modal)?
 What?
 - If the participant is served up the biometric opt in screen, do they understand it?
 Do they opt in?
 Is anything confusing/unclear about it?
 - Does the participant say anything positive or negative about the biometric opt in?
-- Is participant using WiFi or cellular data.
+- Is participant using WiFi or cellular data and what type of device they are on.

 #### Prompts
 - [If the participant runs into a problem] What do you do when you run into a sign in issue like this?